viadeo/scalavro/README.md

 ## Current Limitations
 - JSON IO is not yet implemented
 - Schema resolution (taking the writer's schema into account when reading) is not yet implemented
+- Although recursively defined records (case classes) are supported, serializing all such instances is not.
+In particular, reading and writing cyclic object graphs is not supported.
+- Although records are supported (via case classes), only the case class's default constructor parameters are serialized.

 ## Scalavro by Example: Schema Generation